 Salt Water Café bills itself as “upscale casual,” which is Murrells Inlet’s laid-back way of saying “Come as you are for some for some top-shelf cuisine.”
 Happy hour and half-price sushi nights attract a fun crowd, but it’s a nice place for a family dinner or a romantic meal.

 Have you been to Salt Water Creek Cafe?
-Tell other visitors what you thought below:
+Add your opinion below:

 Here's some other points of interest in the Myrtle Beach area near this location: